Mela User Guide

 Low Cut L

-The high-pass filter’s cutoff frequency of the delayed signal’s left channel.
+Sets the high-pass filter cutoff for the delayed left channel.

 Low Cut R

-The high-pass filter’s cutoff frequency of the delayed signal’s right channel.
+Sets the high-pass filter cutoff for the delayed right channel.

 High Cut L

-The low-pass filter’s cutoff frequency of the delayed signal’s left channel.
+Sets the low-pass filter cutoff for the delayed left channel.

 High Cut R

-The low-pass filter’s cutoff frequency of the delayed signal’s right channel.
+Sets the low-pass filter cutoff for the delayed right channel.

 Feedback L